 Aldridge scored 19 points in the first half, then drove past Steven Adams for a dunk and a three-point lead with 52 seconds left as the Spurs snapped a two-game slide.

 Paul George led Oklahoma City with 26 points and had six assists.
-Russell Westbrook added 19 points and 11 rebounds, but had a pair of 3-pointers miss the rim and land out of bounds in the final minutes.
+Russell Westbrook added 19 points and 11 assists, but had a pair of 3-pointer miss the rim and land out of bounds in the final minutes.

 Both teams experienced scoring droughts, resulting in 10 lead changes and seven ties.

 Patty Mills and Davis Bertans hit back-to-back 3s to give the Spurs a 94-87 lead with 4 minutes remaining.
 The Thunder made only two field goals between the 10:34 and 3:17 mark of the fourth but still were within a basket with less than two minutes remaining.

 George sank three free throws to pull Oklahoma City within 97-96, but Aldridge scored before Westbrook shot an airball on a 3-pointer with 14 seconds remaining.

 Aldridge played despite bruising his left knee following a collision in Tuesday’s 116-106 loss to Washington.
 He was listed as doubtful, but the Spurs couldn’t do without him as they battle for a playoff berth.